Biomedical & Scientific Research Ethics Committee (BSREC)

 - In conjunction with the BSREC Secretary, or two other members of the Committee, review research applications outside of standard BSREC processes where time/funding constraints apply.

-The Research Ethics & Governance Office is dedicated to aiding you with your application; our resource email account is monitored regularly, so please contact us in the first instance with any queries; we will direct you to the Chair, if necessary.
-Please do not approach the BSREC Chair directly.
+The Research Ethics & Governance Office (REGO) of Warwick Medical School is dedicated to aiding you with your application; our resource email account is monitored regularly, so please contact WMS REGO in the first instance with any queries.
+Please do not approach the Chair of BSREC directly.

 BSREC at warwick dot ac dot uk.